-A brief physical examination will include, at a minimum, assessments of general appearance, the respiratory and cardiovascular systems, gastrointestinal systems, and participant-reported symptoms.
+A brief physical examination will include, at a minimum, assessments of general appearance, the respiratory, cardiovascular, and GI systems, and participant-reported symptoms.

 Physical examinations may be conducted by a physician, trained physician's assistant, or nurse practitioner as acceptable according to local regulation.